codeintegrity-ai/mutahunter/README.md

 - [x] **Support for Other Coverage Report Formats:** Add compatibility for various coverage report formats.
 - [x] **Change-Based Testing:** Implement mutation testing on modified files based on the latest commit or pull request changes.
 - [x] **Extreme Mutation Testing:** Apply mutations to the codebase without using LLMs to detect pseudo-tested methods with significantly lower computational cost.
+- [x] **CI/CD Integration:** Display mutation coverage in pull requests and automate mutation testing using GitHub Actions.
 - [ ] **Mutant Analysis:** Automatically analyze survived mutants to identify potential weaknesses in the test suite.

-Any suggestions are welcome!
-- [ ] **CI/CD Integration:** Develop connectors for popular CI/CD platforms like GitHub Actions.
-- [ ] **Automatic PR Bot:** Create a bot that automatically identifies bugs from the survived mutants list and provides fix suggestions.
+## Cash Bounty Program

+Help us improve Mutahunter and get rewarded!
+We have a cash bounty program to incentivize contributions to the project.
+Check out the [bounty board](https://docs.google.com/spreadsheets/d/1cT2_O55m5txrUgZV81g1gtqE_ZDu9LlzgbpNa_HIisc/edit?gid=0#gid=0) to see the available bounties and claim one today!

 ## Acknowledgements